nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 3. The `DelmodCommand` then calls `Model#deleteModule()` after checking for the existence of the specified module.

-4. The module with the specified module code will be deleted from the current semester's `UniqueModuleList` in `AddressBook`.
+4. The module with the specified module code will be deleted from the active semester `UniqueModuleList` in `AddressBook`.

 The following sequence diagram shows how the deleting of the module works: